James Ashby: One Nation (2015–present)

-One Nation–National Rifle Association scandal
+2019: One Nation–National Rifle Association scandal

-In March 2019, it was revealed that Ashby had been secretly captured on video with Steve Dickson courting the National Rifle Association (NRA) seeking funds for Pauline Hanson's One Nation, with the promise to weaken Australia's gun laws if they gained the balance of power in the Australian parliament.
+In March 2019, it was revealed that Ashby had been secretly captured on video with Steve Dickson courting the National Rifle Association of America (NRA) seeking funds for Pauline Hanson's One Nation, with the promise to weaken Australia's gun laws if they gained the balance of power in the Australian parliament.
 Al Jazeera conducted a three-year long operation to uncover this activity, by having a person called Rodger Muller pose as the head of a fake gun lobby group, Gun Rights Australia, then having Muller record meetings he attended with Ashby and Queensland state leader of Pauline Hanson's One Nation, Steve Dickson, where strategies to seek support from the National Rifle Association and at least one of their large corporate benefactor were discussed.
-The footage from these meetings were used to produce an episode for Al Jazeera English, titled How to Sell a Massace.
+The footage from these meetings were used to produce an episode for Al Jazeera English, titled How to Sell a Massacre.
 As of 26 March 2019, Al Jazeera said that Part Two would be released shortly.
 Pauline Hanson and One Nation were criticised for seeking funding from overseas, due to the support the party had given to banning foreign donations to Australian political parties.
 Although How to Sell a Massacre showed Ashby and Dickson meeting with people that represented the NRA, and openly discussing their plans, the episode did not produce evidence showing that Pauline Hanson's One Nation had received any funding from the NRA or the corporate benefactor approached during the filming.